ecabanasv/x20132484_BAD_CA1/README.md

 ```

 ## How to run the project
-Follow steps 1 & 2 in order before run through one of the commands below.
-Don't forge to run Ganache client & link accounts to Metamask (see installation notes).
+Follow steps 1 & 2 before run through one of the commands below.
+Make sure you're running the Ganache client & you linked the account(s) to Metamask (see installation notes).

 ### nodemon
 ```bash